jbcoe/iso-cpp-breaking-UB/draft.md

 integer overflow for a variety of optimisations.

 Possibly the most crucial of the currently permitted optimisations is loop analysis.
-Even considering a simple inconspicuous seeming `for` loop such as the following is affected:
+A simple `for` loop such as the one below would be adversely affected:

 ```c++
 signed int foo(signed int i) noexcept